Bgr8Dev/Bgr8/.github/ISSUE_TEMPLATE/feature_request.md

 A clear and concise description of any alternative solutions or features you've considered.

 **Business Unit**
-Which B8 Network business unit would this feature be for? (e.g., B8 League, B8 Marketing, B8 Car Club, etc.)
+Which B8 Network business unit would this feature be for? (e.g., B8 League, Innov8, B8 Car Club, etc.)

 **Target Users**
 Who would benefit from this feature? (e.g., regular users, business members, administrators)